jarokaz/Azure_AI_Infrastructure/Labs/Lab00-EnvSetup/README.md

 To participate in the workshop you need a workstation with  `ssh`, `git`, text editor and the latest version of `Azure CLI 2.0`.

-## Installing pre-requisites on Windows 10
+## Install pre-requisites on Windows 10

 Although you can use any `ssh` and `git` clients, and you can install `Azure CLI` on Windows command prompt, we highly recommend using  Ubuntu on Windows Subsystem for Linux.